rnotaria/SkyDrop/README.md

 # SkyDrop
-Inspired by Apple's AirDrop, I wanted a simple method to transfer files cross-platform without the hassle of logging into emails or file hosting services.
+Inspired by Apple's AirDrop, I wanted a simple way to transfer files cross-platform without the hassle of logging into emails or file hosting services.

 ***Table of Contents***
   * [Demo](#demo)